mariebexte/E3_Selector/README.md

 ## How to run the project
 After cloning this repository, the project can be run locally.
-This requires starting starting a local server, e.g. using the [Node.js](https://www.npmjs.com/get-npm) [http-server package](https://www.npmjs.com/package/http-server).
+This requires starting a local server, e.g. using the [Node.js](https://www.npmjs.com/get-npm) [http-server package](https://www.npmjs.com/package/http-server).
 Running *http-server* in the project folder should start the project at http://localhost:8080.

 ## Deployed Version